A mathematical model of delay discounting with bi-faceted impulsivity: Nonadditive model

-Now, we aim to define another impulsivity variable $\kr$ that is formed by combining $\kt$ and $\ks$.
-This step is reminiscent of the consideration in the previous paragraph that impulsivity is bi-faceted.
-Hence, we have to find out a gamma distribution involving $\kr$, and not $\kt$ and $\ks$.
-Fortunately, such a ritual is clearly described in textbooks of statistics \cite{hogg} and involves introducing another dummy variable $\ka = \kt + \ks$.
+Now, we consider that impulsivity $\kr$ is formed by a (nonadditive) combination of $\kt$ and $\ks$.
+Hence, we have to find out the distribution of the new positive, random variable $\kr$.
+Such a ritual is clearly described in textbooks of statistics \cite{hogg} and involves introducing an auxiliary random variable $\ka = \kt + \ks$.
 So, the variable transformation we are looking for is $\{\kt,\ks\}\rightarrow\{\kr,\ka\}$.
-The distribution in terms of $\kr$ and $\ka$ is related to that of $\kt$ and $\ks$ (Eq.~\ref{jointgamma}) by the following relation. \bea f(\kr,\ka) = f[\kt(\kr,\ka),\ks(\kr,\ka)] \left| \text{det}~J\right|, \eea where $\left| \text{det}~J\right|$ is the absolute value of the determinant of the Jacobian variable transformation matrix defined by, \bea J = \eea It is apparent from Eq.~\eqref{jacobian} that to find the joint distribution we must know what $\kr$ is.
-So far, we have just mentioned that $\kr$ is formed out of combining $\kt$ and $\ks$, but did not explore what exactly that combination may be.
-We address this question in the next section.
+The distribution in terms of $\kr$ and $\ka$ is related to that of $\kt$ and $\ks$ (Eq.~\ref{jointgamma}) by the following relation: \bea f(\kr,\ka) = f[\kt(\kr,\ka),\ks(\kr,\ka)] \left| \text{det}~J\right|, \eea where $\left| \text{det}~J\right|$ is the absolute value of the determinant of the Jacobian variable transformation matrix defined by \bea J = \eea It is noteworthy that by choosing the auxiliary variable to be $\ka = \kt + \ks$, we exclude the possibility that $\kr = \kt + \ks$, as in that case the Jacobian would be zero.
+It is apparent from Eq.~\eqref{jacobian} that to find the joint distribution we must know what $\kr$ is.
+So far, we have just mentioned that $\kr$ is formed out of a nonadditive combination of $\kt$ and $\ks$, but did not explore what exactly that combination may be.
+We discuss this question in the next section.